KiandaBPM/docs/content/docs/platform/pages/filter/_index.md

   ![free text filter](/images/free-text-filter.jpg)

 - [Current user filter](/docs/platform/pages/filter/#how-to-create-current-user-filter) - this filter allows you to pull a **profile attribute** from the **currently logged in user** which can be then used to filter data in another dashboard widget.
-For example you can pull the **display name** attribute form the user and based on that, you could filter data in other widgets that belong to the current user.
+For example you can pull the **display name** attribute from the user and based on that, you could filter data in other widgets that belong to the current user.
 To learn more about users and profile attributes visit [Modify profile attributes](/docs/platform/administration/users/#modify-profile-attributes).

   ![Current user filter](/images/current-user-filter.jpg)